-Quality Statement 6: Individualized Care Plan
+Individualized Care Plan

-People with a diabetic foot ulcer or complications have an individualized care plan that guides their care, identifies mutually agreed-upon goals of care, and is reviewed and updated regularly.
+People with a diabetic foot ulcer or foot complications have a mutually agreed-upon individualized care plan that identifies patient-centred concerns and is reviewed and updated regularly.

 An individualized care plan guides effective, integrated coordination and delivery of care.
-Consideration of factors that may affect the healing potential of the wound (ulcers may be healable, maintenance, or nonhealable) is essential when developing an individualized care plan to optimize healing conditions.
-These factors include wound characteristics such as necrosis, infection, or vascular supply; individual characteristics such as comorbidities, adherence to the care plan, or cognitive impairment; and environmental or socioeconomic characteristics such as access to care or needed offloading devices (including the ability to pay for devices).15
+Consideration of factors that may affect the healing potential of the wound (ulcers may be healable, maintenance, or non-healable-see Quality Statement 4 for definitions) is essential for optimizing healing conditions and quality of life.
+These factors include wound characteristics such as necrosis, infection, or vascular supply; individual characteristics such as comorbidities, cognitive impairment, or adherence to the care plan; and environmental or socioeconomic characteristics such as access to services or needed pressureredistribution devices (including the ability to pay for those devices).